-At each farm visit, a bulk tank milk sample and bedding samples were collected.
-The bulk tank milk sample was collected directly from the top of the bulk tank using a 250-mL sterile single-use vial (Blue Dippas™, Dynalon Products, England) after at least 5 minutes of agitation.
+At each farm visit, a bulk tank milk sample collected directly from the top of the tank using a 250-mL sterile single-use vial (Blue Dippas™, Dynalon Products, England) after at least 5 minutes of agitation.
 Samples were kept on ice in a cooler during transport until they were processed fresh for SCC measurement or were frozen and stored at −20°C in the laboratory, before being sent to a diagnostic lab for microbiological analysis.
 An on-farm observation sheet was completed, which collected information about the bulk tank, cow identification, a subjective assessment of air quality, and any outdoor exercise area (Supplemental Data).
-Additionally, measurements of the housing facilities were recorded for freestalls and tiestalls where appropriate (stall sizes, pen sizes, bedding depth, stocking density, trainer use), as well as observations about bedded packs when applicable (temperature, depth, pen size, and stocking density in m2 per animal).
-If multiple pens were present (e.g., freestall barn), used bedding samples were collected from the pen containing the largest group of lactating cows, or from the highest producing group of animals if there were multiple pens of equal size.
-Bedding depth of freestalls and tiestalls was included as a producer reported value in the questionnaire.
-Bedding depth of bedded pack facilities was measured where the pack met a cement knee wall.
-Udder hygiene scoring was completed by the same researcher at all farms for a minimum of 30 randomly selected cows.
-Udder hygiene scores were taken from cows housed in the same pens from which used bedding samples were collected.
+Additionally, measurements of the housing facilities were recorded for FS and TS where appropriate (stall sizes, pen sizes, bedding depth, stocking density, trainer use), as well as observations about BP when applicable (depth, pen size, and stocking density in m2 per animal).
+Bedding depth of FS and TS was included as a producer reported value in the questionnaire.
+Bedding depth of bedded pack facilities was measured by forcing a meter stick down to the level of the cement pad or gravel under the pack, where the pack met a cement knee wall, and recording the height of the bedded pack at that point.
+Udder hygiene scoring was completed by the same researcher at all farms for a minimum of 30 cows on each farm (the first 30 able to be evaluated in a loose pen, or the first 30 encountered in a tiestall).
 A four-point udder hygiene scoring system was used, where 1 = free of dirt, 2 = slightly dirty (2–10% of surface area), 3 = moderately covered with dirt (10–30% of surface area), and 4 = covered with caked on-dirt (>30% of surface area) (Schreiner and Ruegg, 2002).
 Animal use for this project was approved by the University of Vermont Institutional Animal Care and Use Committee (IACUC; protocol #PROTO202000089).

 Herd-level udder health measurements